 If a child has suffered a birth injury because of malpractice, the cost of providing care for the child during his or her lifetime can be significant.
 A child may need special medical or assistive devices or adaptations to the child’s home.
 Children may need ongoing, continuing therapy from a number of specialists.
 Additional medical procedures, such as surgeries may be needed, and a child’s condition may lead to numerous hospitalizations.

 In some cases, it may take time to ascertain exactly what a child’s damages are.
 Some conditions caused by childbirth injuries will go away in time.
 Some, however, are permanent.

 A birth injury lawyer may need to see whether the child’s condition is caused by negligence by a doctor, or whether it is caused by something else, such as a disease, condition, or simply natural delayed development.

 In 2007, one Ontario judge awarded a victim $5.2 million after a child suffered neurological injuries.
 Another news report uncovered that although doctors are being encouraged to use forceps in deliveries to lessen the amount of C-Sections, many doctors are untrained in how to safely use forceps.
 Courts and the public have come to understand just how serious and devastating these kinds of injuries can be.

-The Peterborough birth injury lawyers at Preszler Law Firm understand how devastating it can be for a family that has a child that has sustained an injury at childbirth.
+The Peterborough birth injury lawyers at Preszler Injury Lawyers understand how devastating it can be for a family that has a child that has sustained an injury at childbirth.
 Birth injury cases are complex and require legal and medical knowledge, thorough investigation, and coordination with medical experts.
 Call us today to discuss any injuries you or a loved one may have suffered as a result of a birth injury.